FIRE Portfolio: Pick One of Those and Retire Early

 Sequence-of-Returns Risk

 Imagine that while retired, you plan to keep 20% of your capital in bonds.
-Ten years before your retirement deadline, you start adding 2% of bonds a year to the mix, gradually changing its risk profile.
+Ten years before your retirement deadline, you start adding 2% of bonds a year to the mix, gradually changing the risk profile.

 Gold and Bitcoin